velipso/sink/docs/embedding.md

 API
 ===

 The API is very similar across the implementations.
-The TypeScript API will be access via `sink.some_function`, whereas the C99 API is `sink_some_function`.
+The TypeScript API is accessed via `sink.some_function`, whereas the C99 API is `sink_some_function`.
 See the appropriate header files ([`sink.h`](https://github.com/voidqk/sink/blob/master/src/sink.h) and [`sink.d.ts`](https://github.com/voidqk/sink/blob/master/dist/sink.d.ts)) for the exact